LucHermkens/react-native-gplaces/README.md

 ### ES5

 If you're using an ES5 require statement to load the module, please add `default`.
-See [here](https://github.com/joltup/rn-fetch-blob/wiki/Trouble-Shooting#rnfetchblobfetch-is-not-a-function) for more detail.
+Look [here](https://github.com/joltup/rn-fetch-blob/wiki/Trouble-Shooting#rnfetchblobfetch-is-not-a-function) for more detail.

 ```js
 var GPlaces = require('react-native-gplaces').default;
 ```

-## Searching
+## Usage

+This package supports custom queries if you'd like to use them.
+For searching queries look [here](https://developers.google.com/places/web-service/autocomplete#place_autocomplete_requests) and queries for getting places look [here](https://developers.google.com/places/web-service/details#PlaceDetailsRequests).

 ### Creating an instance

-This package supports custom queries if you'd like to use them.
-See [here](https://developers.google.com/places/web-service/autocomplete#place_autocomplete_requests) for more details.
+You can obtain a Google API key [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ```js
 const places = new GPlaces({